 4. Relationship or Proximity to Urban Growth Areas:

 Since lands within Urban Growth Areas, as established within this Comprehensive Plan, are intended to be developed at urban densities over a twenty-year period, agricultural lands of long-term commercial significance should be located outside of those boundaries.
-Furthermore, designated agricultural lands should be separated from urban residential densities by a natural or man-made feature, (e.g., railroad, road, or river), in order to avoid potential land use conflicts.
+Furthermore, designated agricultural lands should be separated from urban residential densities by a natural or man-made feature, (e.g., railroad, road, or river), to avoid potential land use conflicts.

 5. Predominant Parcel Size: